jrhicks/ngPouch/Readme.md

 This component (ngPouch) provides a similar approach to maintaining fault-tolerant replication, but also publishes replication details to Angular's scope.
-For example, it tracks (and publishes to the scope) how many un-replicated changes have occured locally, the connection status and connection attempts, when data is being sent and received.
+For example, it tracks (and publishes to the scope) how many un-replicated changes have occured locally, the connection status and connection attempts, as well as when data is being sent and received.

 ngPouch also provides mechanisms for 3-way data binding.
 Its not exactly 3-way realtime binding (for good reason).
 We want to be smart about the commits to our database and not create un-necessary revisions.
 For example, we don't want to